 However, if you are looking for a little extra space, adjoining rooms can offer accommodation solutions for some families as well as other advantages:

-More Beds.
-Instead of trying to cram all your family into two beds, especially if you have a squirmer or big kids, adjoining rooms offer double the sleeping capacity, enabling the whole family to get a good night sleep in their own bed.
+Instead of trying to cram your family into two beds, especially if you have a squirmer or big kids, adjoining rooms offer double the sleeping capacity, enabling the whole family to get a good night’s sleep in their own bed.
 I like the added benefit of being able to get double beds for the kids and a king bed for us (a nice hotel treat).

-More Televisions.
-Along with more beds, adjoining rooms give you more facilities like televisions.
-This means you don’t have to spend your vacation watching cartoons or listening to the kids complain when you are watching the weather channel.
+Along with more beds, adjoining rooms give you more TVs.
+This means you don’t have to spend your vacation watching cartoons.

-Adjoining rooms give you quick access to each other whenever you want; you can keep on ear or eye on everyone.
-Although each room has its own door from the hall, we pretend we’re in a suite, locking the door in the kid’s room and using the door in our room as the only access for everyone.
+Adjoining rooms give you quick access to each other whenever you want; you can keep an ear or eye on everyone.
+Although each room has its own door to the hall, we pretend we’re in a suite, locking the door in the kid’s room and using the door in our room as the only access for everyone.